hzyuezh/MARM/README.md

+#  MARM
-#  Data and Code of paper "MARM: Medical Adaptive Reasoning Model".
+Code of our paper: [MARM: Medical Adaptive Reasoning Model]